 Couples counsellor and relationship therapist

 Michael holds a postgraduate diploma in psychodynamic marital and relationship therapy which he obtained from the University of East London in conjunction with the Tavistock Centre for Couple Relationships (now Tavistock Relationships) – the world-leading experts in couple therapy and an operational unit of the Tavistock Institute of Medical Psychology.

 Michael is a registered member of the British Association for Counselling and Psychotherapy (BACP) – the representative government body for therapists in the UK.
 He is also included on the BACP Register of Counsellors and Psychotherapists, which is accredited by the Department of Health and approved by the Professional Standards Authority for Health and Social Care.
 This shows his commitment to giving his clients the highest standard of accountability and his adherence to strict ethical codes.

-Michael undertook a year-long infant observation course at the Tavistock, and an attachment course at the Bowlby Centre in London.
+Michael has participated in an infant observation course at the Tavistock, and an attachment course at the Bowlby Centre, both in London.